sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 expect(store['#book_retry']['disabled']).toBe(true)
 -->

-Now it’s much easier to read.
+Now, it’s much easier to read.

 I> We talk about names like `data` later in this chapter.